 Please note: international students should refer to this page to get an indicative course cost.

-On-campus students: interactive lectures and workshops (48 hours over 12 weeks), and field trip (8 hours in 1 week); Distance education students: online lectures each week of up to 90 minutes a week weekly online discussions and group work for approximately 2-hrs/week over 13 weeks
+On-campus students: interactive lectures and workshops (52 hours over 13 weeks); Distance education students: online lectures each week of up to 90 minutes a week weekly online discussions and group work for approximately 2-hrs/week over 13 weeks

 4,000 word essay (40%), studio practice journal (40%), class participation (20%)